ornladios/ADIOS2/docs/user_guide/source/api_high/python.rst

 Python High-Level API
 *********************

-Python simple bindings follow closely the :ref:`C++ High-Level API`.
-Just like the full APIs, they rely on numpy and (optionally) on ``mpi4py`` if ADIOS2 is compiled with MPI.
+Python simple bindings follow closely Python style directives.
+Just like the full APIs, they rely on numpy and, optionally, on ``mpi4py``, if the underlying ADIOS2 library is compiled with MPI.

 For online examples on MyBinder :